 If you have additional inquiries or need personalized guidance, don’t hesitate to contact our experienced team.

-How long does a home inspection usually last?
+How long does a home inspection usually take?

 What will my report look like?